shimzawarraich/pixelate/README.md

 ## Troubleshooting
 - If you encounter issues with the backend, make sure that you have the correct environment variables set up.
 - If the frontend does not open automatically, try navigating to `http://localhost:3000` manually in your browser.
-- If you are having issues running the *backend* because nodemon is not available, navigate to the backend and install nodeman:
-    ```bash
-    cd backend
-    npm install -g nodemon
-    ```
-- If you are having issues with the *frontend* running, try installing these dependencies:
-    ```bash
-    cd frontend
-    npm install react-router-dom react-redux @mui/material
-    ```

 ## Future Improvements
 - Connect the frontend to the backend so that the login and signup functionality works end-to-end.